afontcu/afontcu.dev/content/blog/slow.md

 The truth is, "slow" is a big word.

-It's a facade.
+It is also a facade.

 ## You say slow

 But this is all I hear:

-"We're fighting against unrealistic expectations (and you told your boss about them, "so now we're both fucked)".
+"We're fighting against unrealistic expectations (*and you told your boss about them, so now we're both fucked*)".

 "We're measuring [outputs over outcomes](https://afontcu.dev/shoe-factory-build-software/)".